-With the revision of the Student Support Services Legislation of 1994, the form of the partial financing of the social services provided by the Student Support Services was converted by the state of NRW from shortfall funding to a fixed amount funding.
-In the mid-90s, the state’s subsidy quota for the Studierendenwerk Münster was 34%.
-Today it is only approximately 9%.
-This development was only possible because of the increase of productivity in the Student Support institutions and the change in the subsidy criteria.
+With the amendment of the Student Support Services Act in1994, the form of share funding of the social services of the Student Support Services by the state of NRW was changed from deficit funding to fixed-amount funding.
+In the mid-90s, the state’s subsidy ratio for the Studierendenwerk Münster was 34%.
+Today, it is only around 9%.
+A development that could only be made possible by productivity increases in the Student Support Services and by changing the subsidy criteria.

-The development of the number of students is not only important for the range of what we offer in our canteens, bistros and the student accommodations but also for the economic planning of the Student Support Services.
-This is because the students also proportionally contribute financially to the services they make use of via the social contribution that they have to pay.
-At present – status as of November 2019 – the amount of the social contribution every student in Münster has to pay per semester is € 99,11.
+The development of the number of students is an important factor not only for the design of the services offered in our canteens, bistros and the student residences, but also for the economic planning of the Student Support Services.
+This is because the students also co-finance the services they use proportionally through the social contribution they have to pay.
+Currently – as of November 2019 – the amount of the social contribution every student in Münster has to pay per semester is € 99,11.

-Especially students who are in an economically weaker situation are notably dependent on taking advantage of the social services of the Student Support Services.
-The development of the social contribution – which can also be understood as a solidarity tax and which must be paid by all enrolled students – has shown a noticeable change since the mid-90s.
-It has become clear that the students – not only in Münster – have to contribute more and more to the financing of these services.
+Students in an economically weaker situation are particularly dependent on the social services provided by the Student Support Services.
+The development of the social contribution – which is also to be understood as a solidarity contribution which must be paid by all enrolled students – shows a change since the mid-90s.
+It has become clear that the students, not only in Münster, are increasingly involved in the financing of these services.

-In spite of immense efforts by the Student Support Services since 1994, which include having diversified and increased the quality of the services offered, as well as having raised productivity, the students and the Student Support Services continue to be dependent on stable subsidies, but also increasingly on investments from the state of NRW.
-Today the share of what the students have to contribute to finance the services of the Student Support institution is considerably higher than what the subsidy of the state contributes to the total income of the Student Support Services through subsidies from the state.
+Despite immense efforts on the part of the Student Support Services, which since 1994 have diversified the range of services, increased the quality of services and productivity, the students and the Student Support Services continue to be dependent on stable subsidies, but also increasingly on investments from the state of NRW.
+Today, the share with which students co-finance the services of the Student Support is already much larger than the share that contributes to the total income of the Student Support Services through subsidies from the state.

-Thanks to BAföG (i.e. the Federal Education and Training Assistance Act) over 4 million people have been able to study since 1971 (DSW - German Student Support Services statistics), but in 2016 the educational opportunities in Germany are still not equally available to all.
-Thus 77 out of 100 children whose parents attended university begin to study every year.
-However, today only 23 out of 100 children from working class families attend a university.
-Demand rates will be raised by 5 percent in 2019 and then by 2 percent in 2020.
-Thus, the individual subsidy amounts increase significantly: Previously, the maximum rate of BAföG funding was 735 euros.
-Since August 1, 2019, it is 853 euros, for the winter semester 2020/2021, the maximum rate will be 861 euros.
+Thanks to BAföG (i.e. the Federal Education and Training Assistance Act), more than 4 million people have been able to study since 1971 (DSW - German Student Support Services statistics) and even in 2019, educational opportunities are still not equally distributed in Germany.
+For example, 77 out of 100 children of academics start university, while only 23 out of 100 children from working class families go on to study.
+Demand rates will be raised by 5 per cent in 2019 and then again by 2 per cent in 2020.
+This will significantly increase the individual support amounts: previously, the maximum rate of BAföG funding was 735 euros.
+Since August 1st, 2019, it is 853 euros, and for the winter semester 2020/2021, the maximum rate will be 861 euros.